 Galao is a hot drink made of espresso and foamed milk, and its origins can be traced back to Portugal.
 Consisting of one quarter coffee and three quarters foamed milk, a galao is similar to a latté.
 If you want to keep it traditional, serve it in a tall glass.
 When the espresso to milk ratio is 1:1 it’s called meia de leite, or half of milk in Portugese.

-definitely better suited to the home rather than the office, and make sure you
+This one’s definitely better suited to the home rather than the office, and make sure you

 don’t have to drive afterwards!
 The recipe for Irish coffee varies, but most